Python-Markdown/github-links/README.md

 This extension implements shorthand to specify links to GitHub in various ways.

 All links in the generated HTML are assigned a `gh-link` class as well as a class unique to that type of link.
 See each type for the specific class assigned.

 ### Users

-*Not yet implemented*
+This feature is *not yet implemented*.

 ### Projects

-*Not yet implemented*
+This feature is *not yet implemented*.

 ### Issues